FedericoRubbi/DSIPTS/dsipts/README.md

 # DSIPTS: unified library for timeseries modelling
 > [!CAUTION]
-THE DOCUMENTATION, README and notebook are somehow outdated, please be patient!
+The documentation, README and notebook are somehow outdated, some architectures are under review, please be patient.
+Moreover, there will some frequent changes due to refactoring or documentation update.
+Wait the version 1.2.0 for more stable library (in terms of structure and documentation) or even 2.0.0 for the tests, assertions and other standard stuff.

 This library allows to: